datopia/pixyll/_drafts/db.md

 values for which we're seeking substitutions.
 </span>

-On transaction receipt, any attribute constraints are evaluated against an in-memory Datalog engine, containing only the _facts_ asserted by the transaction, conjoined with the result of an optional, arbitrary _pre-query_ against the chain, on which the schema may declare a dependency<sup>3</sup>.
+On transaction receipt, any attribute invariants are evaluated against an in-memory Datalog engine, containing only the _facts_ asserted by the transaction, conjoined with the result of an optional, arbitrary _pre-query_ against the chain, on which the schema may declare a dependency<sup>3</sup>.
 If the transaction is accepted, its facts are incorporated into the persistent, authenticated indices which comprise the network's database.
-There is nothing mysterious about the attribute constraints, if you've some grasp of the above query
---- invariants are essentially queries required to unify for a transaction to proceed.
+There is nothing mysterious about the attribute invariants, if you've some grasp of the above query --- invariants are just queries required to unify for a transaction to be considered valid.

 <div class="infobox">
 <div class="infobox-title">Why not SQL?</div>